medialab/xan/docs/blog/csv_base_jumping.md

 speak about gzi indices and bgzip

 caveat emptor
-caveats: does not work properly at the end of the file nor at the beginning (we have the sample anyway), does not work on small files, but eh..., there are silly cases where this method does not work, they are not useful for our purpose. probabilistic method, explain about the pyramid or holey file
+caveats: does not work properly at the end of the file nor at the beginning (we have the sample anyway), does not work on small files, but eh..., there are silly cases where this method does not work, they are not useful for our purpose. probabilistic method, explain about the pyramid or holey file,

+retalk about csv not having consistent number of rows

 it can work in reverse also, but it is an exercise left to the reader